An outline of the audition and application process, and our terms and conditions.

 In line with the ethos of our full-time courses, full attendance is expected of all modules as well as the Intensive Weeks.

-For your audition, you will need to prepare a contemporary piece from the last 50 years of no longer than two minutes duration.
+For your audition, you will need to prepare a contemporary piece ideally from the last 30 years of no longer than two minutes duration

 This is a practical, part-time acting course suitable for people who:

-The following dates (for the 2018 course) are indicative and given as a guideline only:
+The following dates (for the 2018 course) are indicative and given as a guideline only.
+Dates for the 2019 course will be available shortly:

 Term 1: Improvisation, Voice, Movement